Television Discourse Decoded: Comprehensive Multimodal Analytics at Scale: Discussion

 \section{Discussion}

-Our research employs a comprehensive toolkit, integrating state-of-the-art tools in computer vision, speech processing, and NLP, to analyze large quantities of video content.
+Our research employs a comprehensive toolkit, integrating state-of-the-art \textit{open-source tools} in computer vision, speech processing, and NLP, to analyze large quantities of video content.
 We apply this toolkit to a case study involving one of India's most-watched prime-time television debate shows, which garners over five million daily viewers.
-The show has been criticized for its focus on hyper-nationalism and its tendency to disparage minority communities.
+The show has received critique for its emphasis on strong nationalistic sentiments and its approach towards minority communities.
 By making our code public, we aim to encourage further research and analysis in diverse contexts.
-Notably, the pipeline is designed to be language-agnostic, although the accuracy of speech-to-text components may vary for non-English languages.

-Our empirical findings reveal alarming levels of bias and incivility in the analyzed debates.
-The data indicates a stark under representation of women and a clear skew in favor of the ruling party.
-While there has been anecdotal evidence suggesting such biases, our research quantifies these biases, lending empirical weight to existing criticisms.
-The act of marginalizing or delegitimizing opposition voices has far-reaching implications for the democratic discourse.
-This raises crucial ethical questions concerning the media's responsibility in a democratic society.
-Furthermore, our analysis unveils that sensationalism and dramatization are not just a part of the show's appeal but seem to be a calculated strategy.
-Astonishingly, around 10\% of the debate time involves shouting, highlighting an environment that is antithetical to civil discourse.
-The potential impact of this dramatization on mainstreaming extreme opinions should not be underestimated.
+Our analysis uncovers significant bias and incivility within the debates, including a notable underrepresentation of women and a bias towards the ruling party.
+While there has been anecdotal evidence suggesting such biases, our research quantifies these biases.
+The act of delegitimizing opposition voices has far-reaching implications for the democratic discourse.
+Our analysis suggests that the use of sensationalism and dramatization may be a deliberate tactic rather than merely a byproduct of the show's popularity.
+Around 10\% of the debate time involves shouting, highlighting an environment that is antithetical to civil discourse.

-Media, particularly television plays an important role in shaping public opinion~\cite{blumler1970political}.
-The biases we quantify in this paper make this role particularly crucial and worrying.
+Television's significant influence on public opinion is concerning when coupled with the biases we've identified~\cite{blumler1970political}.
 This becomes even more alarming considering that opposition coalitions have started boycotting certain television hosts based on similar criticisms~\cite{indiatodayINDIABloc}, potentially furthering polarization.
-The low quality of a widely-watched television debate is not just concerning but potentially dangerous.
-When millions rely on such a platform for political insights, the spread of biased information undermines democratic processes and could lead to a misinformed electorate.
+When millions rely on such a low-quality platform for political insights, the spread of biased information undermines democratic processes and could lead to a misinformed electorate.
 The high ratings of such shows despite their evident flaws introduce a complex paradox.
-It challenges the simplistic notion that media merely reflects public opinion, suggesting that it may also play a role in shaping or even distorting it.
+It challenges the simplistic notion that the media merely reflects public opinion, suggesting that it may play a role in shaping/distorting it.